Note that these conditions were for 2019 and may change slightly for 2020.

 2)Title of work

-3)Price or NFS (Not for Sale)
+3)Price (in whole pounds please) or NFS (Not for Sale)

 - Wall hangings and quilts must have hanging aids attached: e.g. loops.